QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Introduction

-Although human experts can produce significantly better SQL rewrites than rule-based methods, manual rewrite suffers from poor scalability, especially when there are thousands or even more poorly written queries to optimize in cloud environments.
+Although human experts can produce significantly better SQL rewrites than rule-based methods, manual rewriting does not scale well, especially when there are millions of poorly written queries to be optimized in cloud environments.
 Recently, LLMs have demonstrated nearly human-level semantic and reasoning abilities, making them a natural choice for query rewrite.
 However, this task remains challenging due to the hallucination problem of LLMs: they may generate responses that are plausible but factually incorrect or semantically invalid.
-Specifically, there are two fundamental challenges. \textit{\textbf{C1.
+Specifically, there are two fundamental challenges. \textit {\textbf{C1.
 Ensuring Equivalent Rewrites.}} Producing equivalent rewrites requires a precise understanding of the rich features of SQL and the nuances of semantics.
-Even the most powerful LLMs produce rewrites with syntax or semantic errors in nearly 20\% of cases (Section \ref{sec:exp}). \textit{\textbf{C2.
-Ensuring Optimized Rewrites.}} Determining whether a rewritten query improves performance depends on multiple factors, including query intent, data distribution, optimizer estimates, system states, index configurations, and others.
+Even the most powerful LLMs produce rewrites with syntax or semantic errors in nearly 20\% of cases (Section \ref{sec:7}). \textit {\textbf{C2.
+Ensuring Optimized Rewrites.}} Determining whether a rewritten query improves performance depends on multiple factors, including query intent, data distribution, optimizer estimates, system states, and others.
 These contextual factors are typically unavailable to LLMs, and enabling LLMs to effectively utilize such information remains a non-trivial problem~\cite{gptuner,bai-etal-2024-longbench,llmqo}.